oVirt/ovirt-containers/README.md

 # oVirt-Containers - master snapshot

+> IMPORTANT: This project has been dropped from oVirt
+>
+> Keeping the repo only for reference.

 The repository includes image-specifications (for docker currently) and yaml manifests for openshift to run oVirt deployment (oVirt-Engine and oVirt-Node).